lsst/rtn-087/index.rst

     :name: CMMS-changes-Jira-status-progress
     :width: 530 px

 If the Group Leader sends the OpenMAINT ticket back (i.e., takes it out of review and sends it back to the technician for additional work), OpenMAINT will transition the Jira ticket from “UNDER REVIEW” to "REJECTED", and then to “IN PROGRESS”.
-It will also leave a comment based on the action the Group Leader selected.
+It will also leave a comment based on the action the Group Leader selected:

-If the Group Leader selected Send Back (Add report), the comment should be: This maintenance activity has been sent back.
+*If the Group Leader selected Send Back (Add report), the comment will say "This maintenance activity has been sent back.
  Additional paperwork is required.
-Discuss with the Group Leader for details.
+See OpenMAINT for details."
-If the Group Leader selected Send Back (Rework), the comment should be: This maintenance activity has been send back.
+*If the Group Leader selected Send Back (Rework), the comment will say "This maintenance activity has been sent back.
  Rework is required.
-Discuss with the Group Leader for details.
+See OpenMAINT for details."

 ..note::
-Alternatively, we could have the Group Leader leave a comment when making this selection, which could show up both in the OpenMAINT ticket, and in a Jira comment.
+   Need to find out how the comments left in OpenMAINT are stored/if you can see a history.
+   If you can't see a history, we will want the comment repeated in Jira.

 |